 Get a free tutorial on creating a complete dynamic block, including a drawing to practice on.
 You'll make a movable chair, resizable desk, and more.
 PLUS, the highly-acclaimed AutoCAD Tips Newsletter will keep your skills up to date!

 When you’re ready to insert the block, you can specify attribute values on the command line or in a dialog box.
-By default, you specify them on the command line.
+The default depends on which AutoCAD release you’re using.
 To use a dialog box, change the value of the ATTDIA system variable to 1.

 Use the INSERT command to insert the block.
+For instructions, see “Insert a block in AutoCAD.”
 If you set ATTDIA to 1, you then see the Edit Attributes dialog box, where you specify values.
 Otherwise, you see a prompt on the command line.
 Any default values that you entered are shown in the text boxes.

 Enter the desired values and click OK.
 The block now shows the attributes (unless you set them to invisible).